 ALT text in images is important for users and search engines alike.
 ALT text describes an image, and it’s predominantly needed by visually impaired users who have screen readers.

 You need to keep ALT text as descriptive as possible while still keeping it concise.
 Describe what is in your image clearly, but you don’t have to use full sentences – you only have around 125 characters.
 Going back to our example above, the ALT text could be ‘man and dog happy in camper van’.

 When you’re done, ask yourself if your ALT text would make sense if you couldn’t see the image.
-And again, if you’re using relevant images, you should be able to include keyphrases in your ALT text too.
+And again, if you’re using relevant images, you should be able to include key phrases in your ALT text too.
 But remember, no stuffing!
 Write for the user first, not the search engine.

 10. Image Structured Data

-Including structured data with your images gives you more chances of Google displaying your listing as a rich result, making it look more compelling to users and increasing your chances of catching the click.
+Including structured data with your images gives you more chances of Google showing your listing as a rich result, making it look more compelling to users and increasing your chances of catching the click.
 So put the cherry on top of your image SEO and add structured data.